righ/djample/README.rst

 .. note::

-  If you appear this error,
+  If the following error appears,

   ::